How to Pack a Carry-on for 2 Weeks

 It’s a good idea to pack at least a light wrap or jacket, as nights can still get cold, even in the tropics or areas with warmer weather.
 And of course, if you go to restaurants or stay at a hotel, it may be air-conditioned.

-If you stay in a cold-weather place, packing can be a bit more challenging as warmer clothes tend to be bulkier.
+If you stay in a cold-weather place, packing can be more challenging as warmer clothes tend to be bulkier.
 In this case, consider layers.

-If you’re trying to go light, you can bring just 2-3 sweaters and sweatshirts and add lots of layers, including tanks, tees, and thermals.
+If you’re trying to go light, bring just 2-3 sweaters and sweatshirts and add many layers, including tanks, tees, and thermals.

-They can actually keep you warm or even warmer than a thick sweater.
-Doing this also helps as you can swap out the layers for laundering more easily, and you run less risk of shrinking them!
+They can keep you warm or even warmer than a thick sweater.
+Doing this also helps as you can swap out the layers for laundering more efficiently and run less risk of shrinking them!

 My Misses and Packing Improvements

-There were a few areas where I could improve my micro-packing skills to better pack a carry-on for two weeks.
+There were a few areas where I could improve my micro-packing skills to pack a carry-on for two weeks better.
 In the spirit of sharing and lifelong learning, I’d like to share:

 Packing Misses

 - Bring earplugs.
 Man, oh man, did I regret not having these in Bogota.
-I loved my hotel, but it was open-air and on a very busy pedestrian street with lots of clubs belting out loud music.
+I loved my hotel, but it was open-air and on a very busy pedestrian street with many clubs belting loud music.

 - Test things: first, I brought the clip-on sunglass case for my glasses but never checked that my sunglass clip-ons were in it!
 Novice mistake.
 Second, I got a new external battery charger for my phone and didn’t test it first.
 It didn’t work, and that made things challenging because as much as I love taking pictures, I use my phone for navigation as I have absolutely no sense of direction.